rolandjansky/athena/Tools/DirectIOART/README.md

 #### ART results
 Usually, the ART results are downloaded by request to a specific EOS area: `/eos/atlas/atlascerngroupdisk/data-art/grid-output/`.
 #### Displaying ART jobs
 All the necessary information for a given job, panda ID, job name, package name and nightly branch environment variables, are sent by ART to the bigpanda.
-The results from the grid jobs are displayed in the so-called [ART display](https://bigpanda.cern.ch/art/), where you can select a specific package, brach and nightly tag, respectively.
+The results from the grid jobs are displayed in the so-called [ART display](https://bigpanda.cern.ch/art/), where you can select a specific package, branch and nightly tag, respectively.
 ## Running manually
 When developing new ART tests you might be interested in testing your code before submitting a new merge request and wait until your latest changes appear on the [ART display](https://bigpanda.cern.ch/art/).
 How to do so is shown to you by the following instructions.
 #### Setup